Hero Background

 young couple choosing a real estate agent

 Never underestimate the value of a great agent.
-Work with an inexperienced agent who is not familiar with the local area or not totally committed to selling your property, and your home could languish on the market for longer than you like.
+If you work with an inexperienced agent who is not familiar with the local area or not totally committed to selling your property, and your home could languish on the market for longer than you like.

-You can avoid this by researching and comparing different agents before you appoint one.
+You can avoid this by researching and comparing the top agents in your area before you appoint one.
 Look for crucial data points like their sales history and how successful they are in your local market.

-The best agents are honest, communicate with you regularly, market your property effectively and follow up on every lead.
-If your current agent is not performing it might be time to find the right agent.
+The best agents are honest form the get-go, communicate with you regularly, market your property effectively and follow up on every lead.
+All of these characteristics are important for giving your property the best chance of selling, and for ensuring you as a vendor have realistic expectations.
+If your current agent is not performing it might be time to find another agent.

 Does your home need some light renovating or freshening up?